 A student should try to resolve grade disputes with the course director (if applicable) and the course instructor.
 Grade disputes that do not result in probation or dismissal from the program may be brought to the attention of the Department Chair and the Director of Master's Education.
 The Department Chair may elect to conduct an informal inquiry.
 Traditionally grade decisions remain within the jurisdiction and right of the course director (instructor of record).
 Students wishing to appeal grades are urged to speak with the course director, then the Department Chair.
 If a resolution is not satisfactory and the student wishes to appeal a grade, the student should follow the formal grade appeal process through the Graduate School.
-The Graduate School maintains a final course grade appeal policy that students can utilize in very specific situations; this policy can be reviewed at http://catalog.ecu.edu/content.php?catoid=11&navoid=812#graduate-student-grade-appeals.
+The Graduate School maintains a final course grade appeal policy that students can utilize in very specific situations; this policy can be reviewed at Graduate Student Grade Appeals